Ridgefield vs. Camas WA 2026 Update: Which City Is Right for You?

 Ridgefield Home Prices and Market Conditions — Updated 2026

-For buyers researching the broader cost of living in Vancouver WA and surrounding Clark County cities, Ridgefield sits at the upper-middle of the range — more affordable than Camas but requiring a stretch compared to central Vancouver neighborhoods.
-The active new construction market means options exist at lower price points, particularly in townhomes and smaller-footprint builds in Pioneer Canyon.
+For buyers researching the broader cost of living in Vancouver WA and surrounding Clark County cities, Ridgefield sits at the upper-middle of the range — more affordable than Camas but with active new construction at lower price points, particularly townhomes in Pioneer Canyon.

 If you're wondering whether the Vancouver WA housing market is crashing — it isn't.
-Ridgefield in particular remains supply-constrained at the existing-home level, with new construction absorbing most buyer demand.
+Ridgefield's 4.6% YoY appreciation confirms continued demand even as days on market have lengthened with the increase in new construction supply.

 Ridgefield Retail: What Opened, What's Under Construction, and What It Means